Product Name:

 Antibody Positive Control: The observed molecular mass of the processed target protein on SDS-PAGE gels is reported to be around 50-58 kDa.

-Antibody Cross Reactivity: No significant cross-reactive proteins detected in Jurkat and T98G cells, except phenylarsine oxide (PAO) treatment increases immunoreactivity of 15 kDa protein in Jurkat cells.
+Antibody Cross Reactivity: No significant cross-reactive proteins detected in HEK-293, Jurkat and T98G cells and sea star oocytes, except for a medium cross-reactive ~39 kDa protein in HeLa, HEK-293 and Jurkat cells and in sea star oocytes.

-Scientific Background: Frk is a protein-tyrosine kinase of the TK group and Src family that is found in the nucleus..
-It is involved in positive regulation of PTEN by increasing its stability and preventing degradation and negative regulation of cell proliferation.
+Scientific Background: Frk (Fyn-related kinase) is a protein-tyrosine kinase of the TK group and Src family that is found in the cell nucleus.
+It is involved in positive regulation of PTEN by increasing its stability through phosphorylation of Tyr-336 and preventing it degradation, and negative regulation of cell proliferation.
 It may also have functions during G1 and S phase in the nucleus to suppress growth.
-Frk may be a tumour suppressor protein (TSP).
-Cancer-related mutations in human tumours point to a loss of function of the protein kinase. nsertional mutagenesis studies in mice support a role for this protein kinase in mouse cancer oncogenesis.
+While it is primarily found in the nucleus, it is also associated with the cytoplasm, extracellular vesicles, and specific granules.
+FRK is widely expressed in tissues, with high expression levels found in the kidney and duodenum.
+It may be a tumour suppressor protein (TSP) under certain circumstances.
+Cancer-related mutations in human tumours point to a loss of function of the protein kinase.
+Reduced expression has been observed in breast cancer, while mutations are linked to liver cancer (hepatocellular adenomas) and lung cancer.
+It may act as an oncogene in some cancers, like pancreatic and liver cancers, where its knockdown inhibits tumour growth, highlighting a functional paradox.
+Insertional mutagenesis studies in mice support a role for this protein kinase in mouse cancer oncogenesis.
+This description may include information annotated by UniProt and/or Google AI.